activist-org/i18n-check/README.md

 There the following checks can ran across your codebase:

-- `invalid-keys` (`ik`): Does the source file have keys that don't match the above format or name conventions?
+- `key-formatting` (`kf`): Does the i18n source file contain keys that don't follow the required formatting rules?
+  - Format the keys in the source file to match the conventions.
+  - Pass `--fix` (`-f`) to fix all formatting issues automatically.
+- `key-naming` (`kn`): Are key names consistent with how and where they are used in the codebase?
   - Rename them so i18n key usage is consistent and their scope is communicated in their name.
   - Pass `--fix` (`-f`) to fix all naming issues automatically.
 - `nonexistent-keys` (`nk`): Does the codebase include i18n keys that are not within the source file?